SurajSonawane2415/MazeBlaze/documention/README.md

 # Left Follow Rule (LFR)
 ## Theory of LFR
-The Left-Hand Rule (LFR), also known as the "left-follow-algorithm," is a maze solving technique used to navigate through 2D mazes.
+The Left-Hand Rule (LFR), also known as the "left-follow-algorithm," is a maze-solving technique used to navigate through 2D mazes.
 To use LFR, you start at the entrance of a maze with your left hand touching the wall to your left.
 As you navigate through the maze, you follow a set of rules:

 1. **Always turn left:** Whenever you reach an intersection or have a choice of paths, you make a left turn if it's possible, keeping your left hand on the wall.